-Form refers to the shape of the tree, defined by the pruning that it has received.
+Form refers to the shape of the plant as a result of the pruning or training that it has received.
 All our trees have received formative pruning pertinent to the species and form described below.

-Please note, on product pages there is a table showing what specifications are available.
+Please note, our product pages show which of these forms are available for that given plant.
 The photos can be used as a guideline, but all plants are unique and will vary slightly.

 Single Stem Tree